Cart 0

 And then our parent company went public…

-Our team of rockstars rose to the challenge and built some amazing tech, like mix-n-match ability systems, automated content generation from TV-show-like scripts, and procedurally generated cities that are fully explorable and destructible!
+Our team of rockstars rose to the challenge and built some amazing tech, like mix-n-match ability systems, automated content generation from TV-show-like scripts, and procedurally generated cities that are fully explorable and completely destructible!
 We crafted a hilarious storyline and got to work cranking out content.
 It was all coming back together at last!

-And then my phone rang again.
-This time, the news was bad…
+And then my phone rang again….

 “Shut down the studio… tomorrow.”